gwmathis/CellPhoneUsage/README.md

 ## Notes

 * The CellPhone.csv and CellPhoneUsageByMonth.csv are found at https://github.com/WCF-Insurance/java-developer-cell-phone-usage.
 * The fields in the CellPhoneUsageByMonth.csv did not match the bullet points in the README.md file.
-When creating the cellphoneusage table I decided to fields in the .csv file so the records would easily import.
+When creating the cellphoneusage table I decided to use the fields in the .csv file so the records would import.
-* I used a HashMap to store Usage objects and used the usage date field as the key.
-When records had the same usage date I simply added the aded the totalMinutes and totalData to the same Usage object.
+* I used a HashMap to store Usage objects and used the yyyy-MM as the key.
+When records are in the same year-month I simply added the totalMinutes and totalData to the same Usage object.
-* Just realized as I am typing these notes that the report was suppose to have a minutes and data usage columns for each month.
-I handled the multiple records on a single date by simply adding the additional minutes and data to my same Usage object.
-However, I did not handle multiple usage dates per month.
-I should fix that!